matejkratochvil/ooxmldocs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

----

-api_name:
-- Microsoft.Office.DocumentFormat.OpenXML.Packaging
-api_type:
-- schema
-ms.assetid: how-to-set-a-custom-property-in-a-word-processing-document
-title: 'How to: Set a custom property in a word processing document (Open XML SDK)'
-description: 'Learn how to use the classes in the Open XML SDK 2.5 for Office to programmatically set a custom property in a word processing document.' ms.suite: office

-ms.author: o365devx
-author: o365devx
-ms.topic: conceptual
-ms.date: 06/28/2021
-ms.localizationpriority: high
----
 # Set a custom property in a word processing document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically set a custom property in a word processing document.
 It contains an example **SetCustomProperty** method to illustrate this task.